rohan-v8rma/React-Ref/README.md

 ---

-## `refs`

-`refs` are how you snag data out of the form element we created.

-## `keys`

-a way to uniquely identify a component when it’s repeated.
-We’re repeating comments here (there can be multiple comments), so if we were to have functionality that could change any of them, having a key is what makes React efficient (it can just replace that single comment instead of all of themcreating grid design css
-- ).
+# What are `refs`?

+Refs in React allow you to access the properties of a DOM element directly.
+This can be useful in various situations, such as:
+- Getting the input value of a form field
+- Triggering a focus on an element, or
+- Measuring the position and size of an element

+But, over-use of refs as a substitute for state management and re-rendering should be avoided being handled manually, allowing React to take care of it.

+# What are `keys`?

+`keys` are a way to uniquely identify a component when it’s repeated.

 # Converting a Function to a Class